Terked/image-link/README.md

 # Journal Link
 Adds the ability to create buttons in your journals to show other text or image journals to all players with one click.

 This basically saves you _one precious click_ whenever you'd like to show your party a journal without interrupting the flow of your narration.
-Please note that the journal **will always be shown**, regardless of the viewer's permission on the journal.
+Please note that the journal **will always be shown**, regardless of the viewer's permission for this journal.

 The link needs to be added in the HTML part of the text editor.
 Use the `joural-link-generator` macro to create such links.